-- 5.15 Unregulated emissions (e.g. those associated with plug loads/appliances) are expected to be assessed as part of the requirement to meet 'net zero carbon' in operation from 2025 onwards.
-The only way that this can be deliverable will be through the use of on site electricity generation or through carbon offsetting ('allowable solutions') as occupants lifestyle choices are not pre-determined by energy efficiency measures associated with construction standards. - 5.16 By following the energy hierarchy, new development will need to achieve net zero carbon through the maximisation of on-site measures first.
-However, in circumstances where a development has demonstrated that the hierarchy has been followed and there are no reasonable alternatives to meet the minimum carbon reductions, then payment to offset remaining emissions will also be required.
-Such payments should be expected to fund other carbon saving programmes within Greater Manchester to help meet the 5 Year Environment Plan targets (such as energy efficiency retrofit and renewable energy installations).
-The Mayor of Greater Manchester is developing an Environment Fund, which will provide a mechanism for carbon offset payments to be made.
-Districts may also develop alternative approaches within Local Plans. - When considering a whole life approach for any new building, embodied emissions from construction can account for up to half of the carbon impacts associated with its lifecycle.
-(27) In addition, other emissions can be attributed to the end of life stages such as demolition, repair or refurbishment. - 5.18 It is also important that post occupancy evaluation is considered as part of a monitoring programme to ensure buildings function as they are designed and mitigation measures can be identified to address any performance gap (where a buildings modelled energy and carbon performance does not equate to actual in-use operation).
-Various industry initiatives(28) are also beginning to address this issue so that this can be minimised as part early as part of the design and build process.
-Supplementary planning guidance can also help developers and planning officers to identify the level of information required to meet these requirements as well as wider policy implementation. - 5.19 Greater Manchester seeks to promote investment in new zero-carbon technologies, to reduce the reliance on carbon based fuels to accelerate the speed at which such new technologies become financially viable and/or technically feasible.
-Work undertaken by the Tyndall Climate Change Research Centre(29) has shown that the continued extraction of fossil fuels will not be compliant with a carbon emissions reduction pathway that is aligned with international commitments within the 'Paris Agreement'.
+- 5.17 When considering a whole life approach for any new building, embodied emissions from construction can account for up to half of the carbon impacts associated with its lifecycle.
+In addition, other emissions can be attributed to the end-of-life stages such as demolition, repair or refurbishment. - 5.18 It is also important that post occupancy evaluation is considered as part of a monitoring programme to ensure buildings function as they are designed and mitigation measures can be identified to address any performance gap (where a buildings modelled energy and carbon performance does not equate to actual in-use operation).
+Various industry initiatives are also beginning to address this issue so that this can be minimised as part early as part of the design and build process.
+Supplementary planning guidance can also help developers and planning officers to identify the level of information required to meet these requirements as well as wider policy implementation. - 5.19 Greater Manchester seeks to promote investment in new zero-carbon technologies, to reduce the reliance on carbon-based fuels to accelerate the speed at which such new technologies become financially viable and/or technically feasible.
+Work undertaken by the Tyndall Climate Change Research Centre has shown that the continued extraction of fossil fuels will not be compliant with a carbon emissions reduction pathway that is aligned

+&lt;sup>27 Whole Life Carbon Assessment for the Built Environment with international commitments within the 'Paris Agreement'.
 It is therefore considered prudent to not exploit new sources of hydrocarbons and keep fossil fuels in the ground so at this point in time we will not support hydraulic fracturing (fracking).